 John Ross Palmer”s

-The John Palmer Art Gallery and Studio is Open Monday to Friday, 9:00 a.m. to 2:00 p.m. and By Appointment.
+The John Palmer Art Gallery and Studio is a private residence open

 In January of 2011, Artist John Ross Palmer launched the largest commission project in his career, Faces.
 After the wild success of 2010”s Pet Portrait and Book Project, Jane & Co., the Faces project will honor people”s loved ones, children, ancestors and soul mates in an amazing and unique Palmer Portrait.
 Palmer, traditionally known for being an abstract painter, will add his special twist to a portrait by combining the image from a photograph with an inspired use of color and texture.
 If you would like to download information related to sizing and pricing for John Ross Palmer”s Faces Portrait and Book Project, please click on the following link: